chrismcclurg/vr-shooter-data/README.md

 ## Dataset

 This repository includes participant data from the VR shooter study, along with supporting files for interpreting the dataset.

-Typical contents include:

-- Participant trajectory data
-- Event logs from the VR environment
-- Experimental condition labels
-- Scenario metadata
-- Visual references for the simulated environment
-- Documentation describing the structure of the dataset

 Depending on the file, the dataset may include variables such as:

 - Participant identifier
 - Trial or scenario identifier